-A robust management system can be used to help collect/store information and provide analysis to inform asset management decisionmaking.
+A robust management system can collect/store information and inform asset management decisionmaking.
 This theme addresses what type of systems could be used and how those systems should be implemented.

 • Identify Management System Requirements, Gaps, and Interfaces-Seek feedback from current and future users, and identify existing and future systems/interfaces, to develop a list of system requirements.